 Throughout the mid and late twentieth century’s, Haiti experienced a” brain drain” as educated professionals and business owners left the nation to escape brutal dictators.
 This weakened the country because it was left with fewer and fewer skilled workers to run businesses, health centers, government offices, and schools.

 Today the Chief of State is President Michael Joseph Martelly, a former entertainer.
-Conservative Haitians wasn’t sure about him at first but he seem to have good intentions.
+Conservative Haitians weren’t sure about him at first but he seems to have good intentions.

 Today, Haiti is still struggling with poverty and instability.
 Elections have failed to produce leadership that can deal with the many problems of a country the size of Maryland.
 The future of Haiti depends on better leadership, better education system, and access to basic health care for all its citizens.

 Haitianite.com.
 Duffy Boukman – Samba Boukman, 2 December 2006.
 Web.
 3 June 2011.